material-components/material-web/docs/theming.md

 ## Colors

 Material Design theming uses two main colors: **primary** and **secondary**.
-The primary color is used throughout most of the application and components, as the main color for your application.
+The primary color is used throughout most of the application and components as the main color for your application.
 The secondary color is used for floating action buttons and other interactive elements, serving as visual contrast to the primary.

-In addition to the primary and secondary colors, Material Theming also defines a _background_ color for the app, as well as a _surface_ color, which is used as a background in components.
+In addition to the primary and secondary colors, Material Theming also defines a _background_ color for the app, as well as a _surface_ color, which is used as a background in components on top of the app's background.

 Finally, Material Theming has a number of text colors, which are used for rendering text and other shapes.